dougbutner/web-4/README.md

 function bioKeyGenerator(bioData){
 	// Function takes data in the form of user input into their browser or smartphone.
-	// Returns a secret (better explained in Appendix A bioSecretChecked = sendToAuthServer()
+	// Data is normalized (explained in Appendix A) bioSecretChecked = (bioData);
+	// Returns a secret
+	bioSecretChecked

 	return sha256(bioSecretChecked)
 }

-function sendToAuthServer(){
-	// Authenticate data, preferably with smart contrace }